collective/collective.contact.plonegroup/README.rst

 This product makes the link between:

 * collective.contact.core : organization definition containing your organization services (multiple levels)
-* collective.dms.basecontent (LocalRolesToPrincipals field) : field presenting a list of services for which a local role can be given
+* dexterity.localrolesfield : field presenting a list of services for which a local role can be given

 How-to
 ======